My Favorite Christmas Village Houses

 This house is not quite a busy as some of the other houses, but that's one of the reasons why I love it so much.
 It's simple and creative.

 This house is a little different from most.
-Its a facade which means its only 3-dimensional on the front side.
+It's a facade, which means its only three-dimensional on the front side.
 The back side is flat which makes it perfect for leaning up against a wall or for display in a smaller space.

 And different is a good thing since English Lane is so very charming.
 Its a beautiful representation of a Victorian Era street with a pub, shoppe, and lovely chimneys.